Kinetic freeze-out properties from transverse momentum spectra of pions in high energy proton-proton collisions: Introduction

-The excitation function of the kinetic freeze-out temperature, that is, its dependence on collision energy, are very interesting for us to study the properties of high energy collisions.
-Although there are many similar studies on this topic, the results seem to be inconsistent.
-For example, over a center-of-mass energy, $\sqrt{s_{NN}}$, range from a few GeV to a few TeV, the excitation function of the kinetic freeze-out temperature in gold-gold (Au-Au) and lead-lead (Pb-Pb) collisions initially increases and then inconsistently saturates [19, 20], increases [21], or decreases [22, 23] with the increase of collision energy.
-On the contrary, the excitation function of the chemical freeze-out temperature shows initially increases and then consistently saturates with collision energy [1--4].
-Comparatively, as the basic processes in nucleus-nucleus collisions, proton-proton ($pp$ or $p$-$p$) collisions are minor in the study of the mentioned excitation functions.
+Although there are many studies on the excitation functions of kinetic freeze-out temperature and other parameters, the results seem to be inconsistent.
+For example, over a center-of-mass energy per nucleon pair, $\sqrt{s_{NN}}$, range from a few GeV to a few TeV, the excitation function of kinetic freeze-out temperature in gold-gold (Au-Au) and lead-lead (Pb-Pb) collisions initially increases and then inconsistently saturates~\cite{19}\cite{20}, increases~\cite{21}, or decreases~\cite{22}\cite{23} with the increase of collision energy.
+On the contrary, the excitation function of the chemical freeze-out temperature shows initially increases and then consistently saturates with collision energy~\cite{1}--\cite{4}.
+Comparatively, as the basic processes in $AA$ collisions, $pp$ collisions are very important in the study of the mentioned excitation functions.
+However, the excitation functions in $pp$ collisions are short of studies.
+We hope to study the particular changes of excitation functions in $pp$ collisions due to they being also related to quark degree of freedom, but not QGP.
+Indeed, it is worth to study the excitation functions of kinetic freeze-out temperature and other parameters in $pp$ collisions and to judge their tendencies over an energy range from GeV to TeV.

-It is worth to study the excitation function of the kinetic freeze-out temperature in $pp$ collisions and to judge its tendency at the LHC.
-In this paper, by using the blast-wave model with Boltzmann-Gibbs statistics [5--7] and with Tsallis statistics [8--10], we study the excitation functions of some concerned quantities in inelastic (INEL) or non-single-diffractive (NSD) $pp$ collisions which are closer to peripheral nuclear collisions comparing with central nuclear collisions.
-The experimental transverse momentum spectra of negative and positive pions ($\pi^-$ and $\pi^+$) measured at the mid-rapidity by the NA61/SHINE Collaboration [24] at the the Super Proton Synchrotron (SPS) and its beam energy scan (BES) program, the PHENIX [25] and STAR [6] Collaborations at the Relativistic Heavy Ion Collider (RHIC), as well as the ALICE [26] and CMS [27, 28] Collaborations at the Large Hadron Collider (LHC) are analyzed.
+In this paper, by using the blast-wave fit with Boltzmann distribution~\cite{5}--\cite{7} and with Tsallis distribution~\cite{8}--\cite{10}, we study the excitation functions of some concerned quantities in inelastic (INEL) or non-single-diffractive (NSD) $pp$ collisions which are closer to peripheral nuclear collisions comparing with central ones.
+The experimental transverse momentum spectra of negative and positive pions ($\pi^-$ and $\pi^+$) measured mainly at the mid-rapidity by the NA61/SHINE Collaboration~\cite{24} at the the Super Proton Synchrotron (SPS) and its beam energy scan (BES) program, the PHENIX~\cite{25} and STAR~\cite{6} Collaborations at the Relativistic Heavy Ion Collider (RHIC), as well as the ALICE~\cite{26} and CMS~\cite{27}\cite{28} Collaborations at the Large Hadron Collider (LHC) are analyzed, while the data in the forward and backward rapidity regions are not available in most cases.

 The remainder of this paper is structured as follows.
 The formalism and method are shortly described in Section 2.
 Results and discussion are given in Section 3.
 In Section 4, we summarize our main observations and conclusions. \\